What is meant by research, scholarship, creativity?

 Is participating in this something I could list on my graduate school application or résumé?

 Yes!
-Generally this would be under an “Awards and Honors” section of your résumé or curriculum vitae.
+Generally this would be under a "presentations" section of your résumé or curriculum vitae.

 Do I have to stay for the presentation of the awards in order to receive an award?